paulej/perc-framework/draft-jones-perc-private-media-framework.md

 # Key Exchange

 Within this framework, there are various keys each endpoint needs: those for end-to-end encryption/authentication and those for hop-by-hop authentication, optional encryption of RTP header extensions, SRTCP authentication, and optional SRTCP encryption.
-Likewise, the MDD needs a hop-by-hop key for authenticated encryption between it and endpoints and for cascaded communications to another MDD, etc
+Likewise, the MDD needs a hop-by-hop key for authenticated encryption between it and endpoints and for cascaded SRTP connections to another MDD, etc

-To facilitate key exchange required to fullfill all of the above, this framework utilizes a DTLS-SRTP session between endpoints and the KMF via a DTLS tunnel between it and an MDD [add reference to tunnel I-D] and via procedures defined in PERC EKT [add reference to EKT diet I-D].
+To facilitate key exchange required to fullfill all of the above, this framework utilizes a DTLS-SRTP session between endpoints and the KMF via a DTLS tunnel between it and an MDD as defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] and via procedures defined in PERC EKT [add reference to EKT diet I-D].

-## Negotiating SRTP Protection Profiles and Key Exchange
+## Initial Key Exchange and KMF

+The procedures defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] establish one or more DTLS tunnels between the MDD and KMF, making it is possible for the MDD to facilitate the establishment of a secure DTLS association between each endpoint and the KMF as shown the following figure.
+The DTLS association between endpoints and the KMF will enable each endpoint to receive E2E Key Encryption Key (KEK) information and HBH key information.
+At the same time, the KMF can securely provide only the HBH key information to the MDD.
+The key information summarized here may include the master key and salt as well as the negotiated cryptographic transform.

 ```
          E2E KEK info +---------+ HBH Key info